erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 Writing the Braid Compiler was my first large project in Rust.
 So, I had a lot to learned while also designing my language and my compiler.
-This led to me figuring out a lot of ways to balance devoting time to _learn_ how to write really good idiotmatic Rust and actually building features for my compiler.
+This led to me figuring out a lot of ways to balance devoting time to _learn_ how to write really good idiomatic Rust and actually building features for my compiler.
 Leading me to write code that I judged as mediocre but acceptable and moving on.
 On my best days, I am a perfectionist and want my code to be as efficiently communicative as possible.
 The silly result of